KejariwalAyush/TicTacToe/README.md

 # TicTacToe
-simple tic-tac-toe game in java
+simple tic-tac-toe game in java with added gui

 # Features
-	:->  when game is finished asks for restart or exit :->  can restart the game in between
+	:->  when game is finished asks for restart or exit :->  an entry page with animation
+	:->  can restart the game in between

 # Note